MathewIsherwood/PizzaVan/README.md

     - Design a responsive order creation page.
     - Display a confirmation message upon order creation.

-4. **Edit Booking**
+4. **Edit Order**

     **Acceptance Criteria:**
-    - Users can edit their existing bookings.
+    - Users can edit their existing order.
-    - Changes are saved and reflected in the user's booking history.
+    - Changes are saved and reflected in the user's order history.

     **Tasks:**
-    - Implement booking edit functionality.
+    - Implement order edit functionality.
-    - Create a form for editing bookings.
+    - Create a form for editing order.
-    - Design a responsive booking edit page.
+    - Design a responsive order edit page.
     - Ensure changes are saved and displayed correctly.

-5. **View Booking**
+5. **View Order**

     **Acceptance Criteria:**
-    - Users can view their current and past bookings.
+    - Users can view their current and past order.
-    - Booking details are displayed clearly and responsively.
+    - Order details are displayed clearly and responsively.

     **Tasks:**
-    - Create a view for displaying user bookings.
+    - Create a view for displaying user order.
-    - Design a responsive booking history page.
+    - Design a responsive order history page.
-    - Ensure booking details are displayed correctly.
+    - Ensure order details are displayed correctly.

-6. **Delete Booking**
+6. **Delete Order**

     **Acceptance Criteria:**
-    - Users can delete their existing bookings.
+    - Users can delete their existing order.
-    - Deleted bookings are removed from the user's booking history.
+    - Deleted order are removed from the user's order history.

     **Tasks:**
-    - Implement booking deletion functionality.
+    - Implement order deletion functionality.
-    - Add a delete button to the booking history page.
+    - Add a delete button to the order history page.
-    - Ensure bookings are removed from the database upon deletion.
+    - Ensure order are removed from the database upon deletion.

 ### Should-Haves